-- default probabilities are applied to a forecast EAD and multiplied by the expected LGD and discounted by an approximation to the original EIR.
-This calculation is made for each of the three scenarios, as explained above. - are estimated over the lifetime of the instrument.
+- Stage 1: The 12mECL is calculated as the portion of LTECLs that represent the ECLs that result from default events on a financial instrument that are possible within the 12 months after the reporting date.
+The Bank calculates the 12mECL allowance based on the expectation of a default occurring in the 12 months following the reporting date.
+These expected 12-month default probabilities are applied to a forecast EAD and multiplied by the expected LGD and discounted by an approximation to the original EIR.
+This calculation is made for each of the three scenarios, as explained above. - Stage 2: When a financial asset has shown a significant increase in credit risk since origination, the Bank records an allowance for the LTECLs.
+The mechanics are similar to those explained above, including the use of multiple scenarios, but PDs and LGDs are estimated over the lifetime of the instrument.
 The expected cash shortfalls are discounted by an approximation to the original EIR. - Stage 3: For financial assets which are considered credit-impaired, the Bank recognizes the lifetime expected credit losses for these loans.
 The method is similar to that for Stage 2 assets, with the PD set at 100% and with higher LGD than the first two stages.